 Starting over can be liberating.
 However, starting over without your personal property can be devastating.
 As you fill out your bankruptcy forms, take great care to claim as many exemptions as apply to your situation to safeguard your property from being sold by your trustee.
 This guide will explore the kinds of exemptions you can claim and the values of each exemption available to Washington D.C. residents.

 Does Washington D.C.
-Allow the Use of Federal Bankruptcy Exemptions?
+Allow Filers To Use Federal Bankruptcy Exemptions?

-District of Columbia law allows Chapter 7 bankruptcy filers to apply either federal bankruptcy exemptions or exemptions unique to the District (including certain federal nonbankruptcy exemptions) to their property.
-This means that you can choose whichever exemption structure is more financially advantageous for your situation, although you may not pick and choose exemptions from both structures.
+District of Columbia law allows Chapter 7 bankruptcy filers to apply either federal bankruptcy exemptions or DC's exemptions (plus certain federal nonbankruptcy exemptions) to their property.
+This means that you can choose whichever set of exemptions is best for your situation.
+But you can't pick and choose exemptions from both structures.

 The information listed below will help you to compare and contrast the pros and cons of each approach.
-Note that if you moved to the District of Columbia less than two years ago, you may be required to exempt property according to the state exemption laws of your prior state of residence.
+Note that if you moved to D.C. less than two years ago, you may be limited to using the federal exemptions.

 Washington D.C.
 Bankruptcy Exemptions

 For example, say that the single filing exemption allowance for clothing in Washington D.C. was $200.
 If you both own the clothing in your house, your exemption amount would double to $400.
-Keep this calculus in mind as you compare and contrast the Washington D.C. and federal exemptions currently available to you.
+Keep this calculus in mind as you compare the Washington D.C. and federal exemptions.

-Washington D.C. arguably has the most generous homestead exemption allowable by law.
-If you’re a homeowner and you choose to apply D.C. bankruptcy exemptions to your property, you can exempt 100% of the equity in your home or co-op, as long as you and/or your dependents reside in the residence you’re seeking to exempt.
-If you’re a homeowner, the benefits of this generous state-specific exemption may ultimately outweigh the advantages of claiming federal exemptions overall.
+f you’re a homeowner and you choose to apply D.C. bankruptcy exemptions to your property, you can exempt 100% of the equity in your home or co-op, as long as you and/or your dependents reside in the residence.
+Compared to most other states this is an incredibly generous exemption.
+If you’re a homeowner, the benefits of this state exemption may ultimately outweigh the advantages of claiming federal exemptions overall.

 Personal Property Exemptions